-How to Become a Real Estate Agent in South Carolina Having taught thousands of aspiring real estate agents in South Carolina, we make it easy for you to get up to speed on the state's license requirements.
-Home > Get My License > Get your South Carolina Real Estate License > South Carolina Real Estate License Requirements SHOP LICENSINGLICENSE REQUIREMENTSGo Requirements and Steps to Getting a Real Estate Agents License in South Carolina An applicant who does not hold a current real estate license in another state must: Meet the requirements.
+Home > Real Estate License School > South Carolina > Requirements How to Get Your Real Estate License in South Carolina An applicant who does not hold a current real estate license in another state must: 1.
+Meet the requirements.
 Be a U.S. citizen, permanent resident alien or legally present in the U.S, and be at least 18 years old; Provide a physical address for contact by the Commission; Show proof of high school graduation or the equivalent; Submit to a Commission approved criminal background check.
-Complete an approved 60-hour South Carolina real estate salesperson prelicensing course (Unit I).
+2. Complete an approved 60-hour South Carolina real estate salesperson prelicensing course (Unit I).
 Before you can sit for the South Carolina real estate salesperson license exam, you must successfully complete an approved South Carolina 60-hour salesperson prelicensing course in fundamentals of real estate principles and practices, often called “Unit I.” You have 5 years to pass the South Carolina licensing exam after completing the course.
 If you miss the deadline, you must retake the course.
-Apply for Examination Eligibility.
+3. Apply for Examination Eligibility.
 After completing the Unit I education, apply for Examination Eligibility from the Commission by submitting form REC 231.
 Eligibility, once granted, is valid for 1 year.
 If you are unable to pass the licensing exam within that year, you must reapply to the Commission before you can register to take or retake the PSI exam.
-Start the 30 hours of Unit II Education.While waiting for the Commission to grant Examination Eligibility, get started on the 30 hours in advanced real estate principles courses, often called “Unit II,” that are required for licensure.
+4. Start the 30 hours of Unit II Education.While waiting for the Commission to grant Examination Eligibility, get started on the 30 hours in advanced real estate principles courses, often called “Unit II,” that are required for licensure.
 The Unit II requirement does not need to be completed prior to taking the licensing exam, however, the courses must be complete before a license will be issued.
-Pass the Licensing Exam.
+5. Pass the Licensing Exam.
 After meeting the education and/or experience requirements, pass the real estate licensing examination.
 You must earn a score of 70% or higher to pass.
 Applicants have 1 year from obtaining Examination Eligibility from the Commission to pass the licensing exam.
 If this deadline is not met, you must reapply to the Commission before you can register to take or retake the PSI exam.
-Find a sponsoring broker-in-charge and apply for a license.
+6. Find a sponsoring broker-in-charge and apply for a license.
 You must be sponsored by a broker-in-charge and apply for a sales license within 1 year of passing the licensing exam.
 The broker-in-charge will receive your license via mail from the Commission.
-If you already hold a real estate license in another state, you may obtain a South Carolina license with modified requirements. shop courses South Carolina Real Estate Licensing for Non-Resident If you have a current license in another state and are not a resident of South Carolina, you may be able to qualify for the South Carolina state exam without taking SC qualifying courses by doing the following steps: Meet the same age, education, and experience requirements as South Carolina residents (not taking into account SC real estate qualifying courses).
+If you already hold a real estate license in another state, you may obtain a South Carolina license with modified requirements. shop courses Get 20% off when you enroll today.
+Use Code: LAUNCH20 *Exclusions Apply Enroll Now Do you want to become a real estate agent and get a South Carolina Real Estate License?
+Real Estate Express taught thousands of aspiring real estate agents in South Carolina, we make it easy for you to get up to speed on the South Carolina real estate license requirements.
+South Carolina Real Estate Licensing for Non-Resident If you have a current license in another state and are not a resident of South Carolina, you may be able to qualify for the South Carolina state exam without taking SC qualifying courses by doing the following steps: Meet the same age, education, and experience requirements as South Carolina residents (not taking into account SC real estate qualifying courses).
 Apply for Examination Eligibility using form REC 231, including Certificates of Licensure dated within the past six months from each state in which you are currently or were previously licensed during the past 5 years.
 Take and pass the corresponding South Carolina portion of the licensing examination within 1 year of gaining Examination Eligibility.
 Step 4.
 Find a sponsoring broker-in-charge and apply for a license within 1 year of passing the South Carolina portion of the license exam.
 If you are a Georgia resident who qualified by written exam in Georgia and hold an active real estate license in Georgia you can apply for a salesperson license by reciprocity by doing the following steps: Meet the same age, education, and experience requirements as South Carolina residents (not taking into account SC real estate qualifying courses).
 Submit a Salesperson License by Reciprocity Application using form DOC 300, including a legible copy of drivers license or state issued ID verifying GA residency, copy of social security card, verification of lawful presence, Commission-approved background check report, and certification of licensure history from the Georgia Real Estate Commission and any other state in which you are currently or were previously licensed during the past 5 years.